nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

 - Smith
   - Disassemble - Ivory Helmet - Defender - Gold Earring
-  - Forge - Stone Sword - Stone Mail or Stone Vest (Whatever you can afford.)
+  - Forge - Stone Sword - Stone Mail or Stone Vest (Whatever you can afford)
 - Menu - Equip
   - Karsh - Remove All Equipment
   - Lynx - Stone Mail / Stone Vest - Dragoon Gauntlet - Dragoon Gauntlet - Power Glove(if you have it)